ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Passing Criteria:

-* If the Merkle proof successfully verifies, the test suceeds, otherwise it fails.
+* If the Merkle proof successfully verifies, the test succeeds, otherwise it fails.

 #### **[R250]**
 The state of an account MUST be minimally comprised of the following elements: